A perfect slice of nature exists in the heart of Omaha.

-- Electrical Education Area: Provides a demonstration of the trimming methods used by OPPD’s Forestry Department when pruning trees away from power lines.
+- Electrical Education Area: Provides a demonstration of the trimming methods used by OPPD’s Forestry Department.
 Also includes examples of tree/shrub species that can be planted adjacent to power lines.

-- Substation Overlook: Explains the parts of the substation and how each part functions.
+- Substation Overlook: Explains each part of the substation and it functions.

-- Transmission Line Demonstration: Offers a walk-through of a transmission right-of-way to see the vegetation management practices OPPD uses to eliminate unwanted vegetation and promote the growth of desirable plants that attract wildlife.
+- Transmission Line Demonstration: Walk through a transmission right-of-way.
+Vegetation management practices used by OPPD to eliminate unwanted vegetation and promote desirable plants that attract wildlife.

-- Shelterbelt, Wildlife and Erosion: Contains tree and shrub plantings designed to attract wildlife and provide examples of soil and wind conservation measures through erosion control and windbreaks.
+- Shelterbelt, Wildlife and Erosion: Tree and shrub plantings designed to attract wildlife.
+The plantings are examples of soil and wind conservation measures from erosion control and windbreaks.

-- Outdoor Classroom: Provides a classroom within a forested area surrounded by native tree species and connected to a hard-surfaced trail system.
+- Outdoor Classroom: A classroom within a forested area surrounded by native tree species and connected to a hard-surfaced trail system.